 - Feeling recovered, less sore, solid, robust, and resilient

-The most versatile and gut friendly practice, is using cooked rice.
-Pair your rice with an easy digesting protein source such as a whey or a plant-based protein shake providing ~25g protein per serving.
+The most versatile and gut friendly practice I have found is using cooked rice.
+Pair your rice with fruit, and something sugary like a granola bar.
+Then an easy digesting protein source such as a whey, or a plant-based protein shake providing ~25g protein per serving.

-- Pair it “carb stacking” with other sources such as fruit or sugary snacks to achieve ≥60g carbohydrate
+- Pair the rice (“carb stack”) with other sources such as fruit or sugary snacks to achieve ≥1g/kg carbohydrate

 - You may prefer to use a sweeter “rice pudding” strategy, such as mixing the rice together with honey, raisins, banana

-- It’s best not to add fats or oils to the rice, as it may slow gut transit and you will feel fuller
+- It’s best not to consume fats or oils PreSession, as they can slow gut transit, and you could feel fuller

 I personally eat 250g of cooked basmati rice, a banana, and caramel wafer.
-This provides ~100g of carbs.
-“Carb stacking” like this allows you to easily eat more.
-For my typical 2-2.5-hour mixed training and climbing sessions, I use this strategy before and immediately afterward So it is a cumulative ~200g carbohydrate, and ~60g protein across the training window. — Tom Herbert (@usefulcoach)
+This provides ~100g of carbs, and “carb stacking” like this allows you to easily eat more.
+For my typical 2-2.5-hour mixed training and climbing sessions, I use this strategy before and immediately afterwards.
+So it is a cumulative ~200g carbohydrate, and ~60g protein across the training window.

 How I cook rice

-- Add 1 cup of uncooked rice to a pan with 2.5 cups of cold water, and a ½ tsp salt
+- Add 1 cup of uncooked rice to a pan with 2.5 cups of cold water, and salt

 - Place lid on the pan, and bring to the boil